Kwik Trip: Since 2000

 The Zietlow family bought out Hansen's 50% share of Kwik Trip, Inc., in 2000, making them the sole owner.
 In the following years the company adopted a new growth strategy of 20 stores a year.
 Glazers, a donut inspired by Krispy Kreme, were introduced in 2003 and were an immediate hit.
-Also in 2003, Kwik Trip introduced the hot spot and roller grill, which had fully cooked hot food "grab-and-go".
+Also in 2003, Kwik Trip introduced the hot spot and roller grill.
+The hot spot holds a variety of standard American offerings, including cheeseburgers and chicken sandwiches, kept warm under a heat lamp.
 The company looked to differentiate itself by focusing on cleanliness everywhere, on the theory that a clean store attracts more customers and makes them trust the food more.

 By 2016, Kwik Trip had over 500 stores, all privately owned.
 In 2017, it acquired the chain PDQ and brought its fried chicken recipe to all stores.
 In 2020, it acquired Stop–N–Go.
 On December 8, 2020, the first Kwik Star opened in Illinois, a former Stop-N-Go store in Rochelle.

-In 2021, plans were announced for new stores in Brandon, South Dakota, Sioux Falls, South Dakota, and Harrisburg, South Dakota, under the Kwik Star name.
-These will be the company's first locations in South Dakota.
-Additional stores are expected to open in the Sioux Falls area.

-On September 14, 2022, the company opened its first Michigan location in Ironwood, soon followed by one in Bessemer.
+Starting in 2022, the company started to expand beyond to several surrounding states.
+Its first location in the Upper Peninsula of Michigan was in Ironwood, opened in 2022.
+Next, using the Kwik Star brand, locations were opened in Brandon, South Dakota in 2023 and in Fargo, North Dakota in 2025.
+In May 2026, Kwik Trip announced that it would pursue expansion into Nebraska under the Kwik Star brand name.

 On January 1, 2023, Kwik Trip CEO Don Zietlow retired to take care of his wife.
 His son, former Mayo Clinic trauma surgeon Scott Zietlow, succeeded him as president and CEO.

-On September 21, 2023, Kwik Trip opened its first Kwik Star location in South Dakota in Brandon, with five more openings expected by the end of 2023.
-There are also plans for more locations in northern Sioux Falls, another in Harrisburg, and one near the future interchange between Interstate 29 and 85th Street.
-Another Kwik Star is expected to open in Brookings.

 Until May 2024, it carried bagged milk and orange juice in pouches under the Nature's Touch brand via its in-house dairy.

 Kwik Trip has also begun to offer home delivery of hot food in select markets through a partnership with EatStreet.